 - Molecular Diagnostics

-- Development of novel immunohistochemical assays to probe for different markers on an array of tissues (e.g., human, primate, rodent)
+- Development of novel immunohistochemical assays to probe for different markers on an array of tissues for various species applications (e.g., human, primate, rodent)

-- Development of proteomic and other approaches useful in animals for defining disease or treatment response mechanisms
+- Development of proteomic and other approaches useful for defining disease or treatment response mechanisms

-- Development/refinement of animal models in collaboration with other CCR investigators
+- Development/refinement of models in collaboration with other CCR investigators